passivestar/quickmenu/MANUAL.md

 `d22` **Select More.** Faster than numpad (`Ctrl+Numpad+`).
 If you need to select more multiple times it's faster to switch to `Shift+R` after your first `d22`.
 Hold shift (`d+2+shift+2`) to select less.

 `d23` **Region To Loop.** Region to Loop if in face mode.
 Loop to Region if in edge mode.
-Use the redo panel to invert selection.
+Use the redo panel to invert the selection.

 `d24` **View Parallel Edges** View-dependent selection, check the redo panel for options.